Srivaths-P/Dockerless-Online-Judge/README.md

 *   Asynchronous submission processing via an `asyncio` queue and worker pool.
 *   View submission results (status, execution time, memory usage, stdout/stderr).
 *   Test case generator: Users can request sample input/output for problems with defined generator scripts, executed in a sandbox.
 *   Database for users (with rate limit tracking) and submissions (SQLite with Alembic for migrations).
-WAL enabled for SQLite for improved concurrency.
+Write-Ahead Logging (WAL) enabled for SQLite for improved concurrency.
 *   Comprehensive JSON-based logging of user activity and submission lifecycle events for analytics.
 *   Responsive UI built with Bootstrap 5 and Jinja2 templates.
 *   RESTful API for core functionalities.